-Michigan Transfer Agreement - Online
+Michigan Transfer Agreement - Online (No Degree)

 This pathway is designed to meet the Michigan transfer agreement requirements.
 All of the course options on this pathway are offered online.

 The MTA is a contract signed between all public four year institutions and community colleges within the state of Michigan that guarantees students up to 30 credits of transferable credits, primarily toward their general education requirements.

 - Area of Interest

 - Arts & Communications

 - MTA Designation

 - Program WebsiteOnline Learning at Mid

 - This guided pathway represents one recommended way for you to complete this program.
 Each program of study offered at Mid is mapped out to help you stay on track and prepare you for your future.
 Specific courses were selected to align with the learning outcomes of this program.

 Pathways can be customized to meet your specific needs.
 Courses designated by a lock symbol represent a graduation requirement for this program of study that cannot be changed.
 We encourage you meet with an Academic Advisor to create a personalized plan.
 Make an advising appointment today at (989) 386-6626 or email@example.com.